 Kings Beach Retreats abuts the Newland Head Conservation Park which is recognised as a rare eco-system of high conservation significance and which contains perhaps the most spectacular portion of the Heysen Trail.

-Guests will find an amazing diversity of native vegetation and wild flowers along this walk.
+Guests will find an amazing diversity of native vegetation, wild flowers and native birds and animals along this walk.

-A pair of White-bellied Sea-Eagles have their home territory at Waitpinga Cliffs and can often be seen soaring in magestic circles.
+A pair of White-bellied Sea-Eagles have their home territory at Waitpinga Cliffs and can often be seen soaring in majestic circles.
 They are the only known breeding pair on the Fleurieu and have the only nest on the mainland coast between Eyre Peninsula and the Victorian border.
-These Sea-Eagles are listed as endangered and are very sensitive to intruders during their breeding season.
-They will abandon their nest and young if disturbed.
-A great deal of work is being done to protect them including a strict protection area, so please be very careful not to disturb them.
+These Sea Eagles are listed as endangered in SA and are known to be very sensitive to any disturbances during their breeding season.
+They can abandon their nest and young if they sense intruders into their territory.
+A great deal of work is being done to protect them including a strict exclusion zone, so please be very careful not to venture off the established trail.